social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 Also, you'll notice that the actual code has a lot more steps then our psuedocode above has.

-Note: This code is untested and we may have made programming errors
+Note: This code is untested and we may have made programming errors, and Twitter (now called "X") doesn't allow free bot accounts anymore.
 ```python

 ########  Log Into Twitter  #######